 1. General Botany.
 2 hours lecture, 1 hour laboratory.
 Professor Grim.

-A year course devoted to the study of general structure and physiology of plant lif, the fundamental life histories of the plant groups, together with identification of local flora by use of key Text-books Densmore's General Botany; Bergen and Davis' Principles of Botany.
+A year course devoted to the study of general structure and physiology of plant life, the fundamental life histories of the plant groups, together with identification of local flora by use of key Text-book; Bergen and Davis, Principles of Botany.

 2. Elementary Biology.
-I hour lecture, 1 hour laboratory Professor Grim.
+1 hour lecture, 1 hour laboratory.
+Professor Grim.

-A course in Biology introductory to the advanced courses, with an elementary study of structure, physiology, and classification of life form.
-Text-book: Moon, Biology for Beginners.
+A course of Biology introductory to the advanced courses, with an elementary study of structure, physiology, and classification of life form.
+Text-book: Linville and Kelly, Zoology.